Processes - New System Builds - Onboarding & Delivery Process

 • Confirming the first outcomes that matter most

-• Agreeing the expected working rhythm
+• Agreeing the expected delivery shape, working rhythm, and communication expectations

 • Finalising the contract and onboarding admin